SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-mrw46/PROJECT_PRESENTATION.md

 - If more than half of the characters are not uppercase letters, return the string with the uppercase letters removed instead.
 - If no characters are uppercase letters, return the string "BLOW IT UP"
 - If the input string is empty, return the string "BLOW IT UP"

-Put your plan, story, and any supporting material here, you could use the help of a readme markdown generator such as [readme.so](https://readme.so/)